SkyNik1999/Face-Recognition/README.md

 5) face-recognition

 Download all the Files and keep them under the same folder.
-(images & Training data) file is used to train the module.
+(images & Training data) file is used to train the module, use your images to train your module, I have given some test images.
 After training, you are ready to go.